 Book Recommendations

-DISCLAIMER: These resources are a mix of things I find personally useful and things I found through online research.
+DISCLAIMER: These resources are a combination of things I find useful others are from research online.
 They are not in ANY way sponsored or profit-motivated.
-Please note that any ads or sponsorships on these external sites are entirely independent and not endorsed by me.
-Also, remember that anyone can make mistakes, so always take advice with a grain of salt.
+Please note that any advertisements or sponsorships featured by these external sources are entirely independent and not endorsed by me.
+Also remember that anyone can make mistakes, so always take any advice with a grain of salt.

 Foundational Personal Finance & Wealth Habits